Usage for Beginners¶

 A layer is not an entity container, a layer is just another DXF attribute

-stored in the entity and this entity can inherit some properties from this
+stored in the entity and the entity can inherit some properties from this

 Layer